MikiUA/InstrumentsHub/README.md

 <b>Features yet:</b>
 - Playing the piano;
 - Playing DJ themed keyboard.
-- these work both with keyboard (pc) and onclick (mainly for mobile)
+- these work both with keyboard (pc) and onclick (mainly for mobile).
+- screenshots can be found in corresponding folder

 <b> Implementation:</b><br>
 Why did I even begin this project - because single-page versions i have found on the network feeled like a lot of wasted work on every detail, key and script.